mintproject/mic/docs/model_configuration/11-step9.md

-## Step 9: Publish the model component software and image

 Now that we have tested our model component, it's time do a snapshot of the mic wrapper, the docker image and save the model metadata in MINT.

 MIC assumes that appropriate GitHub credentials, Docker login and MINT metadata credentials have been set up with the `mic credentials` command.